printfinn/Zelda/README.md

 # Ruby on Rails Smart Home Web Interface application

-## License

-All source code is available jointly under the MIT License and the Beerware License.

 ## What it does

 You have a lot of smart devices, you want to control them but not with Big Brothers watching you, this is a web server you can set up on your raspberry pi (or whatever Linux that can run Ruby on Rails) and control your devices through.